cern-eos/xrootd/src/XrdApps/XrdClJCachePlugin/README.md

 cache = /var/tmp/jcache/
 vector = false
 journal = true
+summary = true
+json = ./
 ```
 **cache** points to a local or shared directory where accessed files are stored.

+By default JCache prints a summary at application exit.
+If you don't want the summary **summary = false**.
+By default JCache writes a json summary file in to the current working directory.
+If you want to change the directory where json summaries are stored change **json = /tmp/".
+If you don't want any json summary file set it to an empty string.

 # 2 Read Journal Cache